wknickless/sniff/README.md

 network traffic.

 The basic idea is to
- - Put multi-port Ethernet cards in a Linux machine;
+ - Put multi-port Ethernet cards in an Ubuntu 20.04 LTS Linux machine;
  - Connect pairs of Ethernet ports between points in the home network where we want to capture traffic;
  - Use Linux kernel bridging between the Ethernet port pairs;